SalomePlatform/yacs/doc/calcium.rst

 Running a simple coupling through a python script
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''
-Components can be created and their ports can be connected using a Python Salome session.
+Components can be created and their ports can be connected using a Python SALOME session.
 The script CAS_1.py loads instances of the ECODE, SCODE and ESPION components, connects their ports, makes the necessary configurations and starts executions.